DataDog/datadog-agent/comp/otelcol/otlp/components/processor/infraattributesprocessor/README.md

     cardinality: 0
 ```

-The infra attributes processor also needs to be included in the pipelines section in order to be enabled:
+The infra attributes processor also needs to be included in the pipelines in order to take effect:
 ```
 service:
   pipelines: